 [The chopper landed in the high winds no problem.
 It seemed pretty full - our theory is that they picked up some friends for the incredible flight over hwy #93 in such clear conditions. :-)]

 Silence settled over camp as we turned to the task of disassembling camp and heading out.
 We were exhausted - especially JW who'd had a few nights of basically no sleep already by this point.
 We had some interesting discussions while cleaning up camp.
-We were disappointed because other than a fierce wind, we had perfect conditions for summitting South and West Twin and we knew that Raff's team were going to get them this day.
+We were disappointed because other than a fierce wind, we had perfect conditions for summiting South and West Twin and we knew that Raf's team were going to climb them successfully.
 Oh well.
 Stuff happens and you have to deal with it when it does.
-It was a LOT of work to get all the way into the north end of the ice fields but we did manage 4 11000er's in 2 days and we will be back for the remaining two.
+It was a LOT of work to get all the way into the north end of the ice fields but we did manage 4 11000er's in 2 days and we will be back for the remaining two or three (Cromwell).

 [Fabrice and Josee stop by for a visit on their way up North Twin.
 Note the howling wind in the background!]

 The ski out went without any major issues.
-We met a group going for North Twin on our way out, but their base camp was under Snowdome's west flank - which meant they wouldn't even be on North Twin until late afternoon - never mind Twins Tower.
+We met a group going for North Twin on our way out, but their base camp was under Snowdome's west flank - which meant they wouldn't even be on North Twin until late afternoon - never mind Twin's Tower.
 We realized that most teams leave themselves a very long day trip into the Twins area due to not moving base camp close enough to North Twin.
+This is understandable, thanks to the long approach, but ruins a lot of potential summits, I'm sure.

 [Mount Bryce seen from the west shoulder of Snowdome]

-[Panorama from the west shoulder of Snowdome showing Columbia, King Edward, South and North Twin.
-Click for full size.]
+[Panorama from the west shoulder of Snowdome showing Columbia, King Edward, South and North Twin. ++]

 The run down the ramp and through the ice fall was very quick from high on Snowdome and we weren't alone on it - several other groups were also coming down.
 Columbia looked like a busy peak to be climbing this particular weekend.
 It's funny how much bigger the terrain on Columbia is compared with the Wapta.

-[Coming up the snowcoach road.
+[Coming up the snocoach road.
 TJ Nault Photograph.]

 [Walking down the road at the end of a good adventure.]